RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - The approval or rejection of a certificate status change request

-- Appointment of an individual to a Trusted Role (to include KRA/KRO)
+- Record of an individual being added or removed from a trusted role, and who added or removed them from the role

 - Destruction of cryptographic modules